Introduction: Why UAT tools are different from QA tools

 Category 6: Feedback aggregation and QA analytics

 Raw UAT feedback becomes actionable only when it's aggregated, triaged, and analyzed.
-Feedback aggregation tools give QA leads and product managers a dashboard view of UAT progress and issue trends.
+These tools give QA leads and product managers a dashboard view of UAT progress and issue trends.

 What to look for: